top of page

 -

-Is it safe?If proper sterilization and disinfection guidelines are met, permanent cosmetics should be completely safe.
-Professionals in the permanent cosmetic industry routinely attend Occupational Safety and Health Administration (OSHA) classes to become well versed on safety principals.
-These guidelines include, but are not limited to the following: .IMPORTANT Things To Look For: All Needles should be new and sterile for each client.
-Unopened new and sterile needles should be opened in your presence.
-Disposable sterilized one-time use machine parts should be purchased by the artist, and disposed of in a sharps container immediately after the procedure has been completed.
-Personal protection equipment such as disposable one-time use aprons and gloves should be new for each client and changed during the procedure when needed.
-The technician should be clean and neat.
-Disposable one-time use chair/bed covering should be new for each client.
-The room or treatment area should be in an area free from other contaminants.
-The SPCP has taken a position against permanent cosmetic procedures conducted at trade shows and in salons where nail dust, aerosols or other chemicals are present.
+Is the permanent makeup procedure safe?If proper sterilization and disinfection guidelines are met, permanent cosmetics should be completely safe.
+Professionals in the permanent cosmetic industry routinely attend Occupational Safety and Health Administration (OSHA) classes to become well-versed in safety principles.
+These guidelines include, but are not limited to: All needles should be new and sterile for each client, and should be opened in your presence.
+Disposable, sterilized, one-time-use machine parts should be purchased by the artist and disposed of in a sharps container immediately after the procedure.
+Personal protection equipment, such as disposable one-time-use aprons and gloves, should be new for each client and changed during the procedure as needed.
+The technician should be clean and neat, and disposable one-time-use chair/bed coverings should be new for each client.
+The room or treatment area should be free from other contaminants.
+The SPCP has taken a position against permanent cosmetic procedures conducted at trade shows and in salons where nail dust, aerosols, or other chemicals are present.
+At Permanent Beauty, we adhere to the highest safety standards to ensure your well-being.

 -